 Adolescence Education Major

 Adolescence education prepares students for teaching in grades 7-12 through coursework, field experiences (100 hours of contact time prior to student teaching), and student teaching.
-Graduates will have satisfied New York State Education Department requirements for initial certification in one of eight areas: Augmented History (Social Studies), Biology, Chemistry, English, Mathematics, Spanish, or Physics.
+Graduates will have satisfied New York State Education Department requirements for initial certification in one of seven areas: Augmented History (Social Studies), Biology, Chemistry, English, Mathematics, Spanish, or Physics.
 Coursework covers topics such as theories of teaching and learning, literacy, special education, classroom management, curriculum, assessment, and content-specific teaching methods.

 Students are encouraged to take an appropriate social science course as part of their integrative studies program.